harishMadhavan1010/RISC-V-based-SOC/Week 7/README.md

    ### Openlane

     > Openlane is an automated RTL-GDSII flow based on several components like OpenROAD, yosys, Magic, Netgen, Fault, OpenPhySyn, SPEF-extractor and custom methodology scripts for design exploration and optimization.
 This week, I have focussed on using openlane to execute the flow of rvmyth-DAC interface.
+Openlane is containerized.

+    Openlane can be used to harden macros and chips.
+There are two modes of operation: Autonomous and Interactive.
+It allows for Design Space Exploration (find the best set of flow configurations).

+    The following image depicts the striVe SoC family (which is Open PDK, Open EDA and Open RTL).

+    IMG Cap 12